 It rains often in Kuala Lumpur.
 As six o’clock in the evening ticks over to 6:01, a deluge falls from the sky like clockwork, soaking the ground and everything on it within seconds.
 But residents and tourists in the city center don’t need to worry much about shielding their smartphones or covering their shopping bags or even getting wet at all.
-Kuala Lumpur is ready for the downpour: its bustling city center is crisscrossed by tunnels and elevated walkways, a symbol of urban efficiency and innovation that fits in perfectly with the global conference that happened last week in the city center, directly across from the famed Petronas Towers.
+Kuala Lumpur is ready for the downpour: its bustling city center is crisscrossed by tunnels and elevated walkways, a symbol of urban efficiency and innovation that fits in perfectly with the global conference that happened there last week, directly across from the famed Petronas Towers.
 During its run from February 7th to 13th, the ninth World Urban Forum gave its host country- and the civil society, private sector, and government representatives from the 165 countries attending- a chance to show the best of their cities, from infrastructural achievements like Kuala Lumpur’s skyways, to city-community partnership projects to improve informal settlements, to ambitious, cross-sectoral city strategies for implementing the New Urban Agenda and bringing forth a sustainable urban future.
 And IHC Global was in the middle of the action, hosting events, speaking on panels, and live-tweeting along the way.

 On the first full day of the conference, IHC Global had a chance to hold an informal meet and greet at the Next City World Stage, where members, partners and newcomers alike got to learn more about the IHC Global program and exchange schedules for the conference.
 IHC Global hosted three events during WUF9, each of which represents a significant portion of IHC Global programming for 2018.
 Kicking off the IHC Global presence was 'From Theory to Reality: Using Data to Move the Bar on Property Rights for Women and the Most Vulnerable.’
 The early morning session began with an introduction to IHC Global by President and CEO Judith Hermanson, followed by a presentation from Habitat for Humanity Bangladesh National Director John Armstrong of the organization’s project to map slums in and around Dhaka.
 Following Armstrong was the Global Land Alliance’s Senior Practice Manager for Urban and Environment Malcolm Childress, who presented the organization’s Global Property Rights Index, which measures a variety of property rights indicators, including possession of formal documentation and perception of tenure security, and gender differences within each.
 Adding a grassroots perspective was Frances Birungi of the Uganda Community Based Association for Women and Children Welfare (UCOBAC), who presented a project with Huairou Commission that works to empower communities in Uganda to develop their own data collection tools in order to build strong land laws and policies, especially for women.
 Rounding out the session was a presentation of IHC Global’s own recently completed project in Uganda, which aimed to collect data on women’s access to property rights in the country.
 IHC Global Director of Policy and Advocacy Karly Kiefer presented the project’s findings and key recommendations, including basic training in real estate and financial literacy programs for women.